 Long Term Care Insurance

-LTC Insurance varies greatly and it’s different from your health insurance.
+LTC Insurance varies greatly, and it’s different from your health insurance.
 An individual must have purchased it BEFORE they need and meet the ADL(activities of daily living) needs and be currently in need of service.
-Average benefit $100 per day, however many policies have inflation riders (normally around 2% – 5% per year).
-A policy may cover $100 per day now but maybe worth $150 per day in 10 years.
-Read your policy well before contracting care due to some policies having specific requirements such as licensed professionals and covering only assisted living as opposed to in-home care.
+Average benefit $100 per day, however many policies have inflation riders (usually around 2% – 5% per year).
+A plan may cover $100 per day now but maybe worth $150 per day in 10 years.
+Read your policy thoroughly before contracting care due to some policies having specific requirements such as licensed professionals and covering only assisted living as opposed to in-home care.

 Medical & Assisted Living Waiver

-The ALWP is designed to assist Medi-Cal beneficiaries to remain in their community as an alternative to residing in a licensed health care facility.
+The ALWP was created to assist Medi-Cal beneficiaries to remain in their community as an alternative to residing in a licensed health care facility.
 The program provides specified benefits to eligible seniors and persons with disabilities.
-Medi-Cal reimburses for the services provided to residents enrolled in the ALW, however, the resident is responsible to pay for their room and board.
-For 2018, for those with Supplemental Security Income (SSI) income of $1,173.37, room and board are $1,039.37 and those with an income of $1,193.37 or greater, room and board is $1,059.37.
+Medi-Cal reimburses for the services offered to residents enrolled in the ALW; however, the resident is responsible for paying for their room and board.
+For 2018, for those with Supplemental Security Income (SSI) income of $1,173.37, room and board are $1,039.37 and those with an income of $1,193.37 or higher, room and board is $1,059.37.

 To find out the requirement and to apply here and check eligibility.
-The ALW is an alternative to long-term placement in a nursing facility and is presently available for most counties and there is a 12 to the 18-month waitlist.
-This program is fairly new and has helped many families who are not able to care for their loved ones
+The ALW is an alternative to long-term placement in a nursing facility and is presently available for most counties, and there is a 12 to the 18-month waitlist.
+This program is relatively new and has helped many families who are not able to care for their loved ones.

 Selling Part or Some of Your Insurance Policy